-If not, never fear: you can learn how to build a back-end later using Node.js … or you may decide to learn Ruby on Rails after all.
+If not, never fear: you can learn how to build a back-end later using Node.js.
 For now, you can outsource your backend functionality to a Backend-as-a-Service (BaaS) company like Firebase or Apigee.

 For those of you who are on the full-stack Ruby on Rails path, the next step is obvious: you get to build your own backend with Rails!
 In preparation, reread the Rails lesson on building an API to refresh how to set up a Rails backend that can handle JSON requests.

 Outsourcing your backend to Firebase

 If you skipped Ruby and/or Ruby on Rails or are on a different path, you’re not quite ready to build an entire web app from scratch.
 The good news: you don’t have to!
 We will provide you with resources that guide you through setting up your backend on Firebase.